Accelerated Education Catch-Up Principles

-This webinar will explore the key elements of Catch Up programmes through the launch of the AEWG Catch-up Programmes whilst also looking at the AEWG guidance on how to condense a curriculum.
-Two programme examples from Cameroon and Liberia will also be shared.
+This webinar explored the key elements of Catch Up programmes through the launch of the AEWG Catch-up Programmes whilst also looking at the AEWG guidance on how to condense a curriculum.
+Two programme examples from Cameroon and Liberia were also shared.

 If you have any questions about the webinar, contact email@example.com.